ozguryazilimas/wp-postane/p3-profiler/readme.txt

 </code>

 == Changelog ==

+= 1.5.1 =
+ * Fix a bug which broke debug mode and caused scanning to not work properly for some users.

 = 1.5.0 =
  * Fixed a CSS compatibility issue between WordPress 3.8 / MP6 and jQuery UI (props mintfactory)